Umatilla River Floodplain Assessment and Action Plan

 The Umatilla River is 89 miles long and drains a watershed area of about 880 square miles.
 Some of the most prevalent human influences in the subbasin are associated with agriculture, exotic weed introduction, forest practices, livestock grazing, transportation, urbanization, and water development.
 The result of these activities have led to negative physical impacts, which include stream channelization, reduced instream water volume, high water temperatures, riparian vegetation loss, increased erosion and sedimentation into streams, and land conversion and degradation.
 The ecological effect of these negative impacts include increased flood frequency, reduced water quality, separation of stream channels from floodplains, loss of exchanges between the hyporheic zone and river flow, and loss and degradation of habitat for aquatic and terrestrial wildlife species.

-This project will develop a floodplain-scale, geomorphic-based assessment of current habitat conditions, identify necessary data gaps, and develop an action plan for the Upper Umatilla River Subbasin (Figure 1, attached proposal file).
+This project was designed to develop a floodplain-scale, geomorphic-based assessment of current habitat conditions, identify necessary data gaps, and develop an action plan for the Upper Umatilla River Subbasin (Figure 1, attached proposal file).
 Given the dramatic differences in management in the sections of river, the additional municipalities included, and the previously identified boundaries that have been established by a variety of projects, it was decided to include that portion of the Umatilla River Watershed from the city of Nolin to the headwaters of the North and South Fork of the Umatilla River.
-This assessment and Action Plan will be floodplain centric and include the mainstem of the Umatilla River and the connectivity to the mainstem of the confluences of the upper tributary streams.
+This assessment and Action Plan is floodplain centric and includes the mainstem of the Umatilla River and the connectivity to the mainstem of the confluences of the upper tributary streams.

 Project Benefit